drug-design/course/docs/chapters/conformational-analysis.md

 ### Energy Barriers

-When the barrier is high, the interconversion is either slow or impossible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/energy-barriers-70d8b8fb'><i class='fa fa-play' aria-hidden='true'></i></button>When the barrier is high, the interconversion is either slow or impossible.
 For example for values greater than 80 kJ/mol the interconversion is not possible at room temperature.

 ![](https://media.drugdesign.org/course/conformational-analysis/alt5_2_6_0_1.gif){: loading=lazy }